cangermueller/deepcpg/README.md

 1. Store known CpG methylation states of each cell into a tab-delimted file with the following columns:
    * Chromosome (without chr)
-   * Position of the CpG site on the chromosome
+   * Position of the CpG site on the chromosome starting with one
    * Binary methylation state of the CpG sites (0=unmethylation, 1=methylated)

   Example: